 You are currently viewing 6 Questions to Check In on Our Pastor

-When was the last time that we checked in with our pastor?
+When was the last time that you checked in on your pastor?
 For so many of us, that is an odd concept.
-We are used to the pastor checking in with us or asking us about something.
-But when do we make sure that they are doing okay both physically and spiritually?
-And what kind of questions do we ask?
+We are used to the pastor checking in on us.
+But when do we make sure that they are doing well, both physically and spiritually?
+And what kind of questions do we even ask?

-I want to write these questions in the format that presumes that you already have a friendship with your pastor and that you have the freedom inside of that relationship to ask some bold questions.
-My responses and reasons behind these questions are as someone who struggles alongside you in ministry.
-To say that I, or any pastor, have it together in all of these areas is a misunderstanding of what pastors do.
+I’m writing these questions assuming you already have a friendship with your pastor and that you have the freedom in that relationship to ask some bold questions.
+My thoughts come from a place of love as someone who struggles alongside you in ministry.
+No pastor has it fully together in all of these areas, and I’m no exception.

-Additionally, while I use the term pastor, the following questions can be asked of anyone who serves in ministry.
-I hope that by asking questions such as these, we can grow towards a better understanding of each other and a healthier ministry.
+And while I use the word pastor, the following questions can be asked of anyone who serves in ministry.
+I hope that by asking these questions, we can grow towards a better understanding of each other and a healthier ministry.

 1. What are you reading?

-Before we begin, this question falls into two categories.
-First, I am interested in what part of the Bible you are reading.
-So many of us are reading our Bible as lesson/sermon preparation.
-This is especially true when preparing multiple studies per week.
-So, to counter that habit, I want to know where in God’s Word you are reading for your own edification and sanctification of your daily habits.
+This question has two layers.
+First, what part of the Bible are you reading for yourself?
+So many pastors read Scripture only through the lens of sermon or lesson prep, especially when preparing multiple studies a week.
+I want to know where in God’s Word they are reading for their own edification and spiritual growth.

 bible coffee questions

 Second, what other things are they reading?
 Books, articles, blogs, magazines, and many other things.
-I enjoy asking that question to many people (not just pastors) because they typically start talking about the plot or what they’ve learned.
+I enjoy asking this of anyone, not just pastors, because people come alive when they talk about what they’ve learned or what grabbed them.
 Also, this question is an excellent way of discovering more about your friend’s personality.

-My word of warning is when a pastor doesn’t have an answer for what they are reading.
-It becomes a danger when there is limited interest or only studying for the next lesson.
-Additionally, as a good friend, have a recommendation ready if you find yourself in this situation.
+A word of caution: when a person in ministry doesn’t have an answer for what they are reading, that is worth noting.
+It becomes dangerous when there is limited interest or when studying only for the next lesson.
+Additionally, as a good friend, have a recommendation ready…just in case.

-I put both of these questions together intentionally because of the impact.
-The question will typically appear more natural: “What pastors or sermons have you listened to in the past month?”
-This needs to be asked of pastors because a sermon is spiritual food for them, and they need to receive in addition to giving.
+These belong together because of how much they shape us.
+The question usually comes naturally: “What pastors or sermons have you listened to lately?”
+This needs to be asked of pastors because they need spiritual food, not just to give it.
 Additionally, this can extend to podcasts, audiobooks, and even what is playing on the radio as they drive.
-Similar to the book question, a person typically offers much information about what they enjoy.
+Similar to the reading question, people say a lot about themselves through what they listen to and enjoy.

 3. Prayer Questions

-A very bold question in any context is about someone’s prayer life.
-However, prayer is a unique aspect of Christianity.
-As pastors, we will often lead prayer, talk about a prayer list, or encourage others to share something in their lives.
-However, I am more interested in the prayers of the pastor.
+Asking about someone’s prayer life is bold in any context.
+However, prayer is a central aspect of Christianity.
+Pastors often lead prayer, manage prayer lists, and encourage others to share.
+However, I am more interested in their prayers as individuals.
 With questions such as:

-• What is your prayer routine? (daily or weekly)
+• What does your prayer routine look like? (daily or weekly)

 • How is your prayer life?
-(What do you find challenging to pray about?
-Or is there an idea or theme recurring in your prayers?)
+What do you find challenging to pray about, or what themes keep recurring in your prayers?

-Ephesians 4:12a says, “to equip the saints for the work of ministry.”
-This verse leads to some very simple follow-ups for a pastor:
+Ephesians 4:12 says, “to equip the saints for the work of ministry.”
+That leads to some honest follow-ups:

-• Have you trained or equipped others in the church?
+• Have you trained or equipped others to do this?

-• Do you trust other people in your local church family?
+• Do you trust other people in your church family?

 • Have you given them opportunities?

-• And if you have answered yes to the other three, why are you still doing it?
+• If you have answered yes to all three, why are you still doing it?

 5. The Sleep Questions